gaaona/gaaona/README.md

 | 👢&nbsp;**Belcro** | May 2025 – Jun 2025 | A chatbot that uses RAG to answer natural language questions based on Bootstrap documentation and enables live preview of UI components. | Service Design, AI |
 | 🧾&nbsp;**AIrchive** | Jul 2025 | 	An AI-powered image archiving system that extracts, organizes, and summarizes information from OCR and metadata. | AI, FE |
 | 🎆&nbsp;**munoo** | Jul 2025 – Aug 2025 | A social networking platform for live performances, offering integrated search of domestic show information, personalized archiving of viewing history, and AI-generated moving posters. | Service Design, FE |

+If you want to know more about my projects, please check [my portfolio](https://cooperative-television-e79.notion.site/2671dd568b61807eb4d0c2b2310c82eb?pvs=74).
+(It's written in Korean.)
 <!-- GitHub | Notion | -->
 <!--  --- | --- | -->
 <!-- 비공개 | 비공개 | -->